xuorig/xuorig/pages/2015/getting-started-with-rails-graphql-relay/index.md

 end
 ```

-Alright it's time to bring GraphQL in.
+Alright.
+It's time to bring GraphQL in.
 We're going to be using [rmosolgo's][rmo] [GraphQL-ruby][graphruby] which is an amazing gem to build our GraphQL Schema.
 Add the gem to your Gemfile.

 ```ruby
 gem 'GraphQL'